Temporal bistability in the dissipative Dicke-Bose-Hubbard system: The Dicke-Bose-Hubbard model

 \subsection{Bistability and co-existence}

-At a discontinuous phase transition, like the mean-field Dicke transition, one expects a coexistence region of the neighboring phases, corresponding to two minima of the (free) energy as function of the order parameters.
+At a discontinuous phase transition, one expects a coexistence region of the neighboring phases, corresponding to two minima of the (free) energy as function of the order parameters \cite{Wouter20, Valag21, Valag22}.
+Our goal is to explore this discontinuous behavior in the mean-field Dicke transition, occurring due to an interplay between the strong atomic interaction and the atom-cavity coupling, from the time-dependent dynamics.
 In this section, we investigate the coexisting phases of atoms as well as of photons.
-In order to converge to a specific one of the coexisiting phases, we choose as the initial state of the selfconsistent iterations (c.f., Sec.~\ref{model}) a solution deep inside that phase.
+In order to converge to a specific one of the coexisting phases, we choose as the initial state of the selfconsistent iterations (c.f., Sec.~\ref{model}) a solution deep inside that phase.

 In Fig.~\ref{PD-bistability}, the equilibrium transition lines are shown by the dashed lines as in Fig.~\ref{PD}, for reference.
 While, the boundaries of the resulting coexistence regions are shown by the solid lines.
 With increasing hopping, we observe three different coexistence regions, namely the MI+DW, SF+DW and SF+SS, as shown by the arrows.
 The continuous MI-SF transition, which to the left of the Dicke transition (red dashed line) is the ground-state transition, extends into the superradiant side as a transition between metastable states.
 The dotted lines in Fig.~\ref{PD-bistability} mark these metastable transitions.
 The two bistability boundaries meet the Dicke transition line at the critical point $(J_c/U,\, \lambda_c/U)$, above which the Dicke transition becomes continuous [cf. Fig. \ref{OP}~(d)].